picodegallo/nom-de-plume/README.md

 * text STOP to delete your account
 * text PASS to pass your turn
 * move phone numbers to application.yml
+* add a typewriter to the site with animations when a new message comes in
+* move bootstrap back to vendor assets once cache clears